- >Best Crypto Wallets

-The Atomic Wallet is good for beginners because it is free, and it allows them to purchase cryptocurrency directly through the wallet if they do not already own crypto assets.
-This is in contrast with cryptocurrency wallets such as Exodus, which requires you to buy crypto assets through a third-party exchange and send them to the wallet in order to begin exchanging crypto coins and tokens.
-In addition to this easy start-up for all users, the wallet allows you to exchange almost any coin and token due to its combination of the internal Atomic Swap exchange and the other exchanges that have been added as extra coverage.
+The Atomic Wallet is good for beginners because it is free, and it allows buying crypto directly through the wallet if they do not already own crypto assets.
+This is in contrast with cryptocurrency wallets such as Exodus, which requires you to buy crypto assets through a third-party exchange and send them to the wallet in order to begin exchanging them.
+In addition to this easy start-up for all users, the wallet allows you to exchange almost any coin and token.
+This is possible because of the integration of the Atomic Swap exchange within the wallet.
+There are other exchange integrations for extra coverage.

-The Atomic Wallet’s best features are its cost, coin and token support, security and the ability to purchase cryptocurrency directly within the wallet with your bank card.
-The wallet is free to use apart from the market value transaction costs required to make an exchange, meaning the wallet is accessible to all.
+The Atomic Wallet’s best features are its cost, coin and token support.
+Along with its security and the ability to purchase cryptocurrency directly within the wallet with your bank card.
+The wallet is free to use apart from network transaction fees.
 It supports over 500 coins and tokens while also providing other exchanges apart from Atomic Swap in order to try and cover as many crypto assets as possible.

-Being that the exchange is decentralized, all your assets are stored on the blockchain while all your private keys are encrypted and stored on your device with a 12-word recovery phrase as backup should your device be lost or stolen.
-Atomic Wallet supports a multitude of platforms ensuring almost anyone can access the wallet regardless of their OS choice, while also offering mobile support including fingerprint scanning for extra security.
+The exchange is decentralized so all your assets are stored on the blockchain while all your private keys are encrypted and stored on your device with a 12-word recovery phrase as backup should your device be lost or stolen.
 Being able to purchase cryptocurrency directly through the wallet with just a bank card allows even a crypto novice to begin exchanging crypto coins and tokens almost immediately after downloading it.

 There are over 500 coins and tokens are supported on Atomic Wallet including: